NiziL/lightdm-micro-greeter/README.md

 ## Features
 - log in (hopefully)
 - single-user or multi-user mode
+- wallpaper
-- wallpaper autoscaling on your primary monitor
+    - autoscaling on your primary monitor
+    - random selection from a directory
 - :bug:

 ## Installation